dsw7/VeryBadScope/README.md

 ```
 python3 src/py/runner.py trigger -n 200 -r 1200000 --trigger=falling -p -q /tmp/example_plotting_falling.png`
 ```
-The trigger level is set to 4 volts by default.
-On a falling edge trigger, note that data acquisition began only after the voltage dropped:
+In edge triggered mode, the device will begin data acquisition when a sufficient delta exists between two reads.
+This delta is 4 volts by default.
+On a falling edge trigger, note that data acquisition began only after the voltage drop exceeded 4 volts between two reads:
 <p align="center">
   <img src=./docs/example_plotting_falling.png>
 </p>

-The trigger level can be adjusted using the `-l` or `--level` argument.
-The device will wait indefinitely for a trigger so an appropriate trigger level must be chosen.
+The trigger delta can be adjusted using the `-d` or `--delta` argument.
+The device will wait indefinitely for a trigger so an appropriate delta must be chosen.

 ### Roll mode
 This software comes packaged with an additional command: "roll mode."
 In this mode, no triggering occurs.
 The